 Globally, a lot of developed and developing nations have some sort of health care schemes for the benefit of their poor people.
 In India, the Universal Health Insurance Scheme aspires to do that and much more.
 This scheme can be availed by the poorest of the poor in the age group of 5 to 70 years.

-Universal Health Insurance Scheme offers individual as well as group insurance.
+Universal Health Insurance Scheme offers individual as well as group health insurance.
 It covers hospitalization, accident, and disability.
 The premium varies as per the size of the family.
 Those falling under the poverty line need to show proper documentation to avail the policy.

 16) Yeshasvini Health Insurance Scheme: